gruns/furl/API.md

 URL queries in furl are Query objects that have __params__, a one dimensional [ordered multivalue dictionary](https://github.com/gruns/orderedmultidict) of query keys and values.
-Query keys and values in __params__ are decoded strings and all interaction with __params__ should take place with decoded strings.
+Query keys and values in __params__ are percent-decoded and all interaction with __params__ should take place with percent-decoded strings.

 ```python
 >>> f = furl('http://www.google.com/?one=1&two=2')